 Turkey's parliament to vote on sending troops to Libya

-Turkey's parlaiment is to vote on whether to send Turkish troops to Libya after the U.N.-supported government in Tripoli asked Ankara for the deployment
+Turkey's parliament is voting on whether to send Turkish troops to Libya after the U.N.-supported government in Tripoli asked Ankara for help

-ANKARA, Turkey -- Turkey's parliament is to vote on Thursday on whether to send Turkish troops to Libya, to back the U.N.-supported government in Tripoli that is battling forces loyal to a rival administration in eastern Libya seeking to capture the country's capital.
+ANKARA, Turkey -- Turkey's parliament is voting Thursday on whether to send Turkish troops to Libya to help the U.N.-supported government in Tripoli battle forces loyal to a rival administration in eastern Libya that is seeking to capture the capital.

-The Turkish lawmakers are expected to approve the motion at the emergency session called for later in the day, and grant a one-year mandate for the deployment, despite concerns that Turkish forces could aggravate Libya's conflict further and destabilize the region.
+The Turkish lawmakers are expected to approve the motion at the emergency session and grant a one-year mandate for the deployment, despite concerns that Turkish forces could aggravate Libya's conflict further and destabilize the region.

-The Tripoli-based government of Libyan Prime Minister Fayez Sarraj has faced an offensive by the rival, east-based government and commander Gen. Khalifa Hifter.
-The fighting has threatened to plunge Libya into violence rivaling the 2011 conflict that ousted and killed longtime dictator Moammar Gadhafi.
+The Tripoli-based government of Libyan Prime Minister Fayez Sarraj has faced an offensive by the rival, eastern-based regime and commander Gen. Khalifa Hifter.
+The fighting has threatened to plunge Libya into violent chaos rivaling the 2011 conflict that ousted and killed longtime dictator Moammar Gadhafi.

 Turkish President Recep Tayyip Erdogan said last month that Sarraj requested the Turkish deployment, after he and Sarraj signed a military deal that allows Ankara to dispatch military experts and personnel to Libya.
 That deal, along with a separate agreement on maritime boundaries between Turkey and Libya, has drawn ire across the region and beyond.